2015 Acura ILX

-Acura ILX is a premium compact sedan introduced as a 2013 model.
-For 2014, Acura ILX gets more standard features, including upgraded 17-inch alloy wheels, new leather seating surfaces and leatherette door liners.
-An eight-way power driver's seat is now standard, along with heated front seats, a Multi-Angle rear-view camera and a new subwoofer.
-Active Noise Cancellation is another new standard feature, promising a quieter cabin.
-Most of these features were previously part of the optional Premium Package.
+Introduced as a 2013 model, the Acura ILX is a premium compact sedan.
+For 2014, Acura ILX got more standard features, including upgraded 17-inch alloy wheels, new leather seating surfaces and leatherette door liners.
+An eight-way power driver's seat became standard, along with heated front seats and a Multi-Angle rear-view camera.
+Active Noise Cancellation was another new standard feature, promising a quieter cabin.

-Acura ILX competes with the Audi A3, Buick Verano, and Volkswagen CC.
+Acura ILX competes against the Audi A3, Buick Verano, and Volkswagen CC.

 As noted, there is no sheetmetal commonality between the ILX and Honda's Civic.
-The Acura ILX looks like an Acura.
+Simply put, the Acura ILX looks like an Acura.
 The beaky chrome strip that tops the main grille opening is familiar, and Acura diminished the size and serpent's tooth appearance that has marred other recent offerings.

 Inside, the Acura ILX contains nothing that's likely to remind anyone of the Honda Civic.
-Materials are high quality and the dashboard design has a distinct Acura flavor, strongly reminiscent, in particular, of the layout in the TSX.
-While many carmakers are moving to touch-screen controls, a variety of buttons and knobs govern many of the secondary controls in the ILX's center stack, with a good many duplicates appended to the steering wheel hub.
+Materials are high quality and the dashboard design has a distinct Acura flavor, strongly reminiscent, in particular, of the layout in the larger TSX sedan.
+While many carmakers are moving to touch-screen controls, a variety of buttons and knobs govern many of the secondary controls in the ILX's center stack, with a good many duplicates appended to the steering-wheel hub.

-The front seats are moderately supportive, less so than those in a BMW, but comfortable, and adjustable enough to fit a wide range of body types and physical dimensions.
+The front seats are moderately supportive; less so than those in a BMW, but comfortable, and adjustable enough to fit a wide range of body types and physical dimensions.
 A tilt/telescope steering column ensures a good driving position.
-Seating surfaces are now leather, even in the base ILX 2.0.
+Seating surfaces are leather, even in the base ILX 2.0-liter.

 The Premium Package includes a seven-speaker 360-watt premium audio system with a USB port, Bluetooth audio, Pandora internet radio interface, and SMS text messaging.
 Acura's navigation system, which is baked into the Technology Package, includes voice recognition, real-time traffic info, real-time weather, and a satellite communications function that will keep track of your appointments.
 Other elements of the package include the upgrade audio features that are also part of the Premium Package.